mltbnz/awesome-bikeprojects/README.md

 * [fahrrad-initiativen.de](https://www.fahrrad-initiativen.de/pool) - A list of bike initiatives in germany.
 * [Radlquartier München](https://codeformunich.github.io/radlquartier/) - An interactive visualization of Munich's bike sharing system ([source code](https://github.com/codeformunich/radlquartier))
 * [CityBikes](https://citybik.es/) - Visualizations and APIs for many bike sharing systems around the globe ([source code](https://github.com/eskerda/pybikes)).
+* [Bike data project](http://bikedataproject.com/) - Our aim is to create impact by showing where and when people actually bicycle.
+More data means more influence over those in power to make cities more sustainable and bike-friendly.